HADDADSOHAIB/Conference-page/README.md

 - Twitter: [@HaddadSohaib](https://twitter.com/HaddadSohaib)
 - Linkedin: [linkedin](https://www.linkedin.com/in/sohaibhaddad/)

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!
+Start by:

+* Forking the project
+* Cloning the project to your local machine
+* `cd` into the project directory
+* Run `git checkout -b your-branch-name`
+* Make your contributions
+* Push your branch up to your forked repository
+* Open a Pull Request with a detailed description to the development branch of the original project for a review

-Feel free to check the [issues page](issues/).
+Or feel free to check the [issues page](issues/).

 ## Show your support